network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Responsiveness will gradually decrease from now on, until the buffers are entirely full and reach stability of the responsiveness as well.

+### Avoiding Test Hardware Bottlenecks

+The Responsiveness Test could be run from various devices which are either consumer devices or internet infrastructure such as routers.
+Many routers are cost-sensitive embedded devices optimised for switching packets rather than terminating TLS connections at line rate.
+As a result, they may not have sufficient processing power or memory bandwidth to saturate a bottleneck link in order to be a useful test client for the responsiveness test.

+In order to measure responsiveness from these devices, the test can be conducted without TLS over plain HTTP.
+Whenever possible, it is preferred to test using TLS to resemble typical internet traffic to the maximum extent.

 ## Test parameters